SabauG/mule-uapim/home.md

-# Payments API - UAPIM
+# Payments API - UAPIM - NEW RELEASE

 Permits payments of orders if current User has access permissions to it.
 Developed by Admin at Universal